-An old May Day custom is to deliver a small basket or cone of flowers to your neighbors, hanging the bouquets on your neighbors' door knobs.
-This is a sweet tradition to brighten your friends' or neighbors' day, especially in this isolating time.
-It's easy to make a cone basket with your kids.
+An old May Day custom is to deliver a small basket or cone of flowers to your neighbors, hanging the bouquets on your neighbors’ door knobs.
+This is a sweet tradition to brighten your friends’ or neighbors’ day.
+It’s easy to make a cone basket with your kids.

 - craft paper or cardstock